Originally published in the April 17, 2015 AHP Connect

-As baby boomers continue to depart from top positions, it is important for organizations to take the time to ensure the transition between CEOs is well thought out and supports both the legacy of the departing CEO and the continued success of the organization.
-So, the question arises: Whose job it is to ensure that a solid, realistic and well thought out succession plan is in place?
+As baby boomers continue to depart from top positions, it is important for organizations to take the time to ensure the transition between CEOs is well thought out and supports the legacy of the departing CEO and the continued success of the organization.
+So the question arises: Whose job it is to ensure that a solid, realistic, and well-thought-out succession plan is in place?

 Getting started